 EVALI Vaping Illness

 The first cases of the EVALI illness emerged early last year.
 There were 2,291 people hospitalized and 48 reported deaths as a result of vaping.
 Among the patients, 80% said that they vaped THC and 12% stated that they vaped CBD.
 However, according to the last report by the CDC, the potentially toxic substance Vitamin E acetate might be the main cause of lung injuries.
-The Vitamin E acetate is an additive in some THC-containing products.
+Vitamin E acetate is an additive in some THC-containing products.
 It is possible that the patients who have been using e-cigarettes or vaping products that contain THC and Vitamin E acetate have caught this illness.
 This announcement by the CDC doesn’t rule out the possibility that other substances may cause the EVALI.
-However, no other potential toxins were detected in the tests.
+However, the tests haven’t shown any other potential toxins.

 Vitamin E Acetate Might be the Cause of the Illness

 Anne Schuchat, principal deputy director of the Centers for Disease Control (CDC) has stated the following:

 “For the first time, we have detected a potential toxin of concern, vitamin E acetate, in biologic samples from patients with lung injuries associated with the use of e-cigarettes or vaping products.
 These findings provide direct evidence of vitamin E acetate at the primary site of injury — within the lungs — and the samples reflect patients from states across the country.”Anne Schuchat, principal deputy director of CDC